-All examinations are held through the proctored Kryterion HOST® network at hundreds of computer-testing locations world-wide.
-Please note that most testing centers will likely be closed for holiday and each testing center has its own hours of operation and seating availability.
-The CHMM, CHMP examinations are to be completed in 3 hours and the CDGP examination is to be completed in 3.5 hours.
+All examinations are held through the proctored Kryterion HOST® network at hundreds of computer-testing locations worldwide.
+Please note that most testing centers will likely be closed for the holiday and each testing center has its own hours of operation and seating availability.
+The CHMM, CHMP, CSHM, CSMP and CSSM examinations are to be completed in 3 hours and the CDGP examination is to be completed in 3.5 hours.
 Find a testing center near you.

 SPECIAL TESTING ACCOMMODATIONS